-Trump, stricken by COVID-19, flown to military hospital
+Trump at military hospital; new cases among allies emerge

 The president’s physician said in a memo that Trump received a dose of an experimental antibody combination by Regeneron that is in clinical trials.
 Navy Commander Dr. Sean Conley said Trump “remains fatigued but in good spirits” and that a team of experts was evaluating both the president and first lady in regard to next steps.

-Late Friday, Conley issued an update that said Trump is “doing very well” and is “not requiring any supplemental oxygen,” But he said that, “in consultation with specialists we have elected to initiate Remdesivir therapy,” an antiviral medication.
+Late Friday, Conley issued an update that said Trump is “doing very well” and is “not requiring any supplemental oxygen.”
+But he said that, “in consultation with specialists we have elected to initiate remdesivir therapy,” an antiviral medication.

 “He has completed his first dose and is resting comfortably,” the doctor wrote.